onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Resource ID and Parameter Naming Convention/Resource IDs.rst

     :target: VNF
     :keyword: MUST
     :validation_mode: static
-    :updated: dublin
+    :updated: frankfurt

     A VNF's Heat Orchestration Template's Resource
     ``OS::ContrailV2::InstanceIp`` Resource ID
     that is configuring an IPv4 Address on a virtual machine interface (i.e., OS::ContrailV2::VirtualMachineInterface)
-    attached to an internal network
+    attached to an ONAP internal network (per the ONAP definition, see Requirements R-52425 and R-46461 and R-35666)
     **MUST** use the naming convention

     *  ``{vm-type}_{vm-type_index}_int_{network-role}_vmi_{vmi_index}_IP_{index}``